SharePoint/sp-dev-docs/docs/spfx/viva/get-started/advanced-card-view-functionality.md

 :::image type="content" source="../../../images/viva-extensibility/lab2-ace-6.png" alt-text="Card displaying the last item in the list with only a Previous button":::

 ## Caching Card view and ACE state

-Starting in the upcoming 1.14.0.beta.1 release, ACEs have a client-side caching layer that can be configured to store:
+Starting in SPFx v1.14, ACEs have a client-side caching layer that can be configured to store:

 1. The latest rendered card.
 2. The state of the ACE.